aaronshaver/java-json-pairs/README.md

 Simple code challenge for myself

-Input: JSON string with "keys" and "values" items
+Input: JSON string with "keys" and "values" in separate arrays

-Output: key-value pairs printed to console
+Output: "key: value" for each value array printed to console